-The 5.25% Convertible Notes are convertible into shares of our Class A common stock, at the option of the holder, based on certain conditions.
+The 5.25% Convertible Notes were convertible into shares of our Class A common stock, at the option of the holder, based on certain conditions.
 See Note 6 to our Consolidated Financial Statements for a discussion regarding these conversion conditions which are primarily linked to the per share price of our Class A common stock and the relationship between the trading values of our Class A Common Stock and the 5.25% Convertible Notes.
 This type of financing arrangement was selected by us in order to achieve a more favorable interest rate (as opposed to other forms of available financing).
-The 5.25% Convertible Notes are material to our liquidity and capital resources.
+The 5.25% Convertible Notes were retired in full on May 7, 2009.